top of page

 “While I know myself as a creation of God, I am also obligated to realise and remember that everyone else and everything else are also God’s creation.”
 Maya Angelou

-At Laurel Park School we believe our RE curriculum should reflect the rich and diverse community here in Enfield, across the UK and across the world.
-We view RE as a highly regarded, rigorous, academic subject that contributes dynamically to pupils’ education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate reality, and issues of right and wrong, but also builds empathy and understanding for different points of view.
+At Laurel Park School, we believe that our Religious Education (RE) curriculum should reflect the rich and diverse community of Enfield, as well as the broader diversity of the UK and the wider world.
+We view RE as a highly regarded, rigorous, and academic subject that contributes dynamically to pupils’ education.
+It provokes challenging questions about the meaning and purpose of life, beliefs about God, ultimate reality, and issues of right and wrong.
+It also fosters empathy and understanding of different points of view.

 “RE makes a valuable contribution to pupils’ personal development and to their understanding of the wider world. “